 We couldn’t be more excited, but we know that we won’t be the only ones planning to explore Brazil in August.
 (Far from it, in fact!)
 Those of you planning to explore Brazil for the first time may feel a bit overwhelmed with everything the county has to offer.
 Don’t fret!

-First things first, suggest the folks at FlightHub, decide on a city.
+First things first decide on a city.
 Brazil’s most famous and internationally recognized cities are Rio de Janeiro and Sao Paulo.
 Known to each other as Brazil’s Los Angeles and New York respectively, these cities offer an entirely different perspective to the country, so depending on the kind of trip you’d like to take, plan accordingly!

 What to do in Rio de Janeiro